jhamlet/svg-react-loader/README.md

 Summary
 -------

-A wepack loader allowing for inline usage of a SVG as a React component, or for composing individual SVGs into larger ones.
+A webpack loader allowing for inline usage of a SVG as a React component, or for composing individual SVGs into larger ones.

 Handles namespaced attributes (xlink), and other non-react attributes/tags, on